couchbase/fleece/Fleece.md

 ## Format

-Fleece data consists of __values__.
-The value at the start of the data is the primary top-level object, usually a dictionary.
+Fleece data consists of **values**.
+The value at the _end_ of the data is the primary top-level object, usually a dictionary.

 Values are always 2-byte aligned and occupy at least two bytes, with some common values fitting into exactly two bytes: